mkniewallner/migrate-to-uv/docs/index.md

 At the end of the migration, `migrate-to-uv` also generates `uv.lock` file with `uv lock` command to lock dependencies, and keeps dependencies (both direct and transitive) to the exact same versions they were locked to with the previous package manager, if a lock file was found.

-!!! warning

-    Although `migrate-to-uv` matches current package manager definition as closely as possible when performing the migration, it is still heavily recommended to double check the end result, especially if you are migrating a package that is meant to be publicly distributed.

-    If you notice a behaviour that does not match the previous package manager when migrating, please [raise an issue](https://github.com/mkniewallner/migrate-to-uv/issues), if not already reported.